linkdevelopment/FilePicker_Android/README.md

 ![API](https://img.shields.io/badge/Min--SDK-21-yellowgreen)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)
 # **What is it?**
-FilePicker allows you easily capture image, record video from camera or pick any type of files from document with custom Mime types without creating lots of boilerplate.
+FilePicker allows you easily capture images, record videos from the camera, or pick any type of files from a document with custom Mime types without creating lots of boilerplate.

 # **Setup**

 ### To Import FilePicker to your project:
 1. Open your project in Android Studio
 2. Download the library (using Git, or a zip archive to unzip)
-3. Go to File > Import Module and import the library as a module
+3. Go to File > Import-Module and import the library as a module
-4. Right-click on app in your project view and select "Open Module Settings"
+4. Right-click on the app in your project view and select "Open Module Settings"
 5. Click the "Dependencies" tab and then the '+' button
 6. Select "Module Dependency"
 7. Select "FilePicker"